Resources and information to keep you up to date with the latest COVID-19 developments.

 India's government has made some concessions on the tax residency of visitors who were forced to remain in the country when it restricted all incoming and outgoing international travel on 22 March 2020.
 Days between 22 March to the end of the tax year on 31 March, and any period between 1 March and 31 March spent in quarantine, will not count towards the tax residency test for 2019/20.
-A circular along similar lines will be issued to clarify the position for 2020/21 once international flight operations resume.

 Queensland allows witnessing of wills by video conference

 In response to the COVID-19 outbreak, the Supreme Court of Queensland has passed Rule 452(2)(b) of the Uniform Civil Procedure Rules, allowing that wills do not need to be witnessed physically in the presence of the testator, and can be witnessed by video conference subject to various conditions.
 The amendment applies to documents that are executed between 1 March 2020 and 30 September 2020.
 In March, the Queensland Law Society produced a practice note for practitioners taking will and enduring power of attorney instructions during COVID-19.